10 Steps to Handle a Tough Customer on the Phone

 Problems usually arise when there is a disconnect between expectations and delivery.
 It is a good time to check if there are processes that need improvement so that unpleasant incidents can be avoided.

 Lastly, before ending the conversation, always ask if there are other matters that the customer would want to be addressed.
 There might be a second problem that would also need your attention.
 This demonstrates that your business cares about its customers.
+Based on Microsoft's report, 96% of customers agree that great customer service keeps them loyal to a brand.

 Always remember that your customers chose your business over rivals so providing excellent customer service is what will turn irate customers into loyal ones.
 Consider investing in systems and tools to give you an edge.
 A great start -- as it would not burn a hole in your pocket and it comes with no commitment -- would be integrating your customer service process with Omni so you can have interactive phone virtual assistants, multiple extensions numbers and can be on top of your business wherever you are.
 For your customers, go this extra mile.